fgrandi/Maple-Yarns/README.md

-# My GitHub Pages Site
+# Maple Yarns 🧶🐱

-A modern, responsive website built with HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages.
+A sweet and cozy website about Stella and her adorable orange cat Maple and their crochet adventures together!
+Built with love using HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages.

+## 🌟 About Maple Yarns

+Welcome to the delightful world of Stella and Maple!
+This charming website showcases their crochet creations, from tiny amigurumi animals to cozy blankets, all made with love and supervised by Maple the orange cat.
+Every project tells a story of friendship, creativity, and the special bond between a little girl and her feline companion.

-## 🚀 Features
+## 🎀 Features

+- **Adorable Design**: Sweet, warm colors inspired by Maple's orange fur
-- **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
+- **Responsive Layout**: Works perfectly on all devices, from phones to desktops
-- **Modern UI**: Clean, professional design with smooth animations
+- **Cozy Aesthetic**: Soft rounded corners and gentle animations
+- **Cat-Approved**: Every element has been personally inspected by Maple
 - **Fast Loading**: Optimized for performance with minimal dependencies
 - **SEO Friendly**: Structured for search engine optimization
-- **Easy to Customize**: Well-organized code that's easy to modify

 ## 🛠️ Technologies Used